HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 CA Revised May 2020 Page 3 of 4

-14~ SeverabiKitv and Survival' If any term, condition or provision of this Agreement is declared void or
+14. Severability and Survival.
+If any term, condition or provision of this Agreement is declared void or

 unenforceable or limited in its application or effect, such event shall not affect any other provisions

 hereof and all other provisions shall remain fully enforceable.
-The provisions of this Agreement,xvhich
+The provisions of this Agreement, which

-by their sense and con[extarereasonably intended [uaurvivethecompletion, expiration orcancellation
+by their sense and context are reasonably intended to survive the completion, expiration or cancellation

-ofthis Agreement, shall survive termination of this /\ooaennenL
+of this Agreement, shall survive termination of this Agreement.

 15. Notices.
 Notices to the City of Tukwila shall be sent to the following address: